-Washington House OKs plan to overhaul state’s approach to drug possession
+Washington Legislature overhauls state’s approach to drug possession

-The state House of Representatives approved an overhaul of Washington’s approach to drug possession Saturday, after the Washington Supreme Court struck down its previous law as unconstitutional — a ruling that left no prohibition on having small amounts of drugs, even for kids.
+OLYMPIA — The Washington Legislature approved an overhaul of the state’s approach to drug possession, after the Washington Supreme Court struck down its previous law as unconstitutional — a ruling that left no prohibition on having small amounts of drugs, even for kids.

+The Democratic-led Senate voted on a mostly party line 26-23 vote and concurred with changes made in the House, sending the measure to the desk of the Gov. Jay Inslee.

+Senate Republicans decried the changes made in the House, which reclassify possession of controlled substances, including cocaine, heroin and methamphetamine, from the gross misdemeanor — punishable by up to a year in jail — that previously passed the Senate down to a misdemeanor punishable by up to 90 days in jail.
+The previous law, before being struck down by the court, had made it a felony.

+“He lives in a place where they have no method to use our legal system to get folks and keep folks in treatment,” he said.
+“This bill in front of us is a path to that, and people will die.
+People will die because of the path we’re taking.”

+But with the legislative session set to end Sunday, there was no time left for the chambers to iron out the differences.
+Sen. Jamie Pedersen, D-Seattle, told his colleagues that he understood their frustration but that to reject the bill now would be “a vote for a wild West with no criminal penalty for the possession of drugs in our state.”

-Many majority Democrats in Olympia saw the dramatic consequences of the ruling as an opportunity to address some of the harm the war on drugs caused, especially to communities of color.
+Many majority Democrats in Olympia saw the dramatic consequences of the Supreme Court ruling as an opportunity to address some of the harm the war on drugs caused, especially to communities of color.
 They sought to use it to expand access to addiction treatment and to put the state on a path to drug decriminalization.

-“This is a down payment on rebuilding communities,” said Democratic Rep. Jamila Taylor, D-Federal Way.
+“This is a down payment on rebuilding communities,” said Democratic Rep. Jamila Taylor, of Federal Way.
 “We know the war on drugs is a failed policy.
 We know we have better options.”

-Under the bill that passed on a bipartisan 80-18 vote, possession of controlled substances, including cocaine, heroin and methamphetamine, would for now become a misdemeanor punishable by up to 90 days in jail.
-That’s a change from a version of the legislation approved by the Senate, which would have made it a gross misdemeanor punishable by up to a year in custody, and from the previous law, which made it a felony.

-Police would divert a defendant’s first two offenses to treatment before the case even made it to a prosecutor, and if a defendant’s case ever reached a prosecutor, the prosecutor would be able to divert as well.
+In addition to changing the classification, under the bill that passed the House on a bipartisan 80-18 vote earlier Saturday, police would divert a defendant’s first two offenses to treatment before the case even made it to a prosecutor, and if a defendant’s case ever reached a prosecutor, the prosecutor would be able to divert as well.

-“It’s a major step in the right direction to go as far upstream as possible to have a therapeutic intervention rather than a punitive intervention,” Rep. Roger Goodman, D-Kirkland, who has long advocated for decriminalizing and regulating drugs, said earlier this week.
+“It’s a major step in the right direction to go as far upstream as possible to have a therapeutic intervention rather than a punitive intervention,” Rep. Roger Goodman, D-Kirkland, who has long advocated decriminalizing and regulating drugs, said earlier this week.

-Under an amendment adopted on the floor Saturday, the provisions making drug possession a misdemeanor would expire in two years — reverting to current law, with no prohibition on drug possession.
-That should provide a powerful incentive for lawmakers to reevaluate how the state’s new policies are working and figure out a long-term strategy for drug policy, Goodman said.
+Under an amendment adopted on the House floor Saturday, the provisions making drug possession a misdemeanor would expire in two years — reverting to current law, with no prohibition on drug possession.
+That should provide a powerful incentive for lawmakers to re-evaluate how the state’s new policies are working and figure out a long-term strategy for drug policy, Goodman said.

 Oregon this year became the only other state to decriminalize the possession of small amounts of all types of drugs, increasing access to treatment instead.
 Washington’s measure likewise aims to greatly expand treatment services and outreach, including to homeless people with severe behavioral health issues.